denten-books/plain-text/1-metaphor.md

 [@boyle_information_1974].](images/floating-gate.png)

-Whatever the complexities of solid state storage architecture, the difference in arrangement of information between pages and floating gates---at the root of modern "solid state" storage---is apparent.
-The structure of one has only an arbitrary connection to the structure of the other.
-Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words for example, do not necessitate corresponding changes in the physical, which in the same example manifest in the discharge of the floating gate.
+Whatever the complexities of solid state storage architecture, the difference in the structure of information on pages and floating gates is apparent.
+The arrangement of one has only an arbitrary connection to the other.
+Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words on the screen for example, do not necessitate corresponding changes in the physical domain, which in the same example manifest in the discharge of the floating gate.
 The information endures despite the intended erasure.
-The dwellers of virtual realms believe in verisimilitude.
-We hope the analogy of turning the page or erasing a word on the screen to entail similar actions on the disk.
-But we also lose faith when asked to verify the illusion.
-Under scrutiny, data is sometimes simply omitted from view.
-At other times it multiplies and perseveres across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
-As was the case with Baudrillard's map, the metaphor breaks in that it no longer reflects any terrain.
-Dissimulation mimics the familiar but absent affordances of the print artifact.
+Dwellers of virtual realms believe in verisimilitude as a matter of faith.
+We hope for the analogy of turning pages or erasing words on the screen to entail similar actions on the disk.
+But we waiver when asked to authenticate the particulars of the simulation.
+At times, "erased" data is simply hidden from view.
+At other times, instead of disappearing it proliferates across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
+As was the case with Baudrillard's map, the metaphor or reading and writing digitally breaks in that it no longer reflects any familiar terrain.
+Dissimulation mimics familiar materialities absent their actual physics.
 It suggests a structuring of one kind, while enacting the structure of another.

 In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the